- 1 Finding the Best Medigap Plans

 Many people go immediately to the big brand names for buying products.
 People – myself included – look for quality when shopping around.
 Cheap is not always better.
 But that is not as necessary in Medigap insurance.
 Let me explain why.

 As we have covered here and in other articles, the Medigap plans are standardized.
-A Plan F from UnitedHealthcare is identical to a Plan F from Cigna or Aetna, or any other company for that matter.
+A Plan F from UnitedHealthcare is identical to a Plan F from Cigna or Mutual of Omaha, or any other company for that matter.
 There is no need to pay more to get a popular brand.
 One of those companies I just named spends millions and millions every year on TV ads, spokespersons, mass mailings, blimps – all kinds of advertising.
 And their high premium reflects their high advertising costs.

 It is important to note that all Medigap plans are going to have potential increases in premiums from year to year.
 Any agent that tells you otherwise is lying to you.
 Run away from them.
-But it is also important to know a company’s rate history.
+That’s why it is also important to know a company’s rate history.
 Some companies will close a book of business and start a new company to try to get fresh enrollees in their plans.
 The problem is that those old plans will still have people stuck in them and those rates will go up, up, up over time.
 We have seen which companies have pulled this questionable practice and can help you avoid getting caught in their trap the next time they do it.

 Cheaper is Not Always Better